hassantafreshi/easy-form-builder/readme.txt

 == Changelog ==

+= 1.32.3 =
+* Fixed an issue about validation form.

 = 1.32.2 =
-* Added subscriber form builder and ability to get export of subscription list .
+* Added subscribe (newsletters) form builder and ability to get export of subscription list .
 * Fixed an issue about state of readed messages
 * UI improvements